-- (a) Heating and cooling ductwork and fittings must- - (i) achieve the Total R-Value in Table 3.12.5.2; and - (ii) use thermal insulation material in accordance with AS/NZS 4859.1; and - (iii) be sealed against air loss- - (A) by closing all openings in the surface, joints and seams of ductwork with adhesives, mastics, sealants or gaskets in accordance with AS 4254 for a Class C seal; or - (B) for flexible ductwork, with a draw band in conjunction with a sealant or adhesive tape. - (b) Duct insulation located under a suspended floor, in an attached Class 10a building and in a roof space must- - (i) be protected by an outer sleeve of protective sheeting to prevent the insulation becoming damp; and
+- (a) Heating and cooling ductwork and fittings must- - (i) achieve the material R-Value in Table 3.12.5.2; and - (ii) be sealed against air loss- - (A) by closing all openings in the surface, joints and seams of ductwork with adhesives, mastics, sealants or gaskets in accordance with AS 4254 for a Class C seal; or - (B) for flexible ductwork, with a draw band in conjunction with a sealant or adhesive tape. - (b) Duct insulation must- - (i) abut adjoining duct insulation to form a continuous barrier; and

-- (ii) have the outer protective sleeve sealed with adhesive tape not less than 48 mm wide creating an airtight and waterproof seal. - (c) The requirements of (a) do not apply to heating and cooling ductwork and fittings located within the insulated building envelope including a service riser within the conditioned space, internal floors between storeys and the like.
+- (ii) be installed so that it maintains its position and thickness, other than at flanges and supports; and - (iii) where located outside the building, under a suspended floor, in an attached Class 10a building or in a roof space- - (A) be protected by an outer sleeve of protective sheeting to prevent the insulation becoming damp; and - (B) have the outer protective sleeve sealed with adhesive tape not less than 48 mm wide creating an airtight and waterproof seal. - (c) The requirements of (a) do not apply to heating and cooling ductwork and fittings located within the insulated building envelope including a service riser within the conditioned space, internal floors between storeys and the like.